A-06578

 New York Assembly Bill 6578-A — An Act to amend the general business law, in relation to establishing the artificial intelligence training data transparency act

-Requires developers of generative AI models or services made publicly available to New Yorkers to post training data documentation on their website by January 1, 2027, and before each subsequent release or substantial modification.
+Requires developers of generative AI models or services made available to New Yorkers to publicly post detailed training data documentation on their websites by January 1, 2027, and before each subsequent release or substantial modification of models released on or after January 1, 2022.
 Required disclosures include dataset sources, data types, volume, IP status, personal information presence, processing methods, collection timeframes, and use of synthetic data.
-Separately requires entities that train generative AI using employee or contractor data to disclose specified information to each affected employee.
-Exempts models developed solely for aircraft operations in the national airspace or for national security/military/defense purposes available only to federal entities.
-The bill specifies no enforcement authority, penalties, or private right of action.
+Separately requires entities that use employee or contractor data to train generative AI to disclose specified information to those employees.
+Exempts models used solely for national airspace aircraft operations or for national security/military/defense purposes available only to federal entities.
+The bill contains no enforcement mechanism, designated enforcement authority, or penalty provisions.

 Summary

-Requires developers of generative AI models or services made publicly available to New Yorkers to post training data documentation on their website by January 1, 2027, and before each subsequent release or substantial modification.
+Requires developers of generative AI models or services made available to New Yorkers to publicly post detailed training data documentation on their websites by January 1, 2027, and before each subsequent release or substantial modification of models released on or after January 1, 2022.
 Required disclosures include dataset sources, data types, volume, IP status, personal information presence, processing methods, collection timeframes, and use of synthetic data.
-Separately requires entities that train generative AI using employee or contractor data to disclose specified information to each affected employee.
-Exempts models developed solely for aircraft operations in the national airspace or for national security/military/defense purposes available only to federal entities.
-The bill specifies no enforcement authority, penalties, or private right of action.
+Separately requires entities that use employee or contractor data to train generative AI to disclose specified information to those employees.
+Exempts models used solely for national airspace aircraft operations or for national security/military/defense purposes available only to federal entities.
+The bill contains no enforcement mechanism, designated enforcement authority, or penalty provisions.

 Enforcement & Penalties